RateCount: Learning-Free Device Counting by Wi-Fi Probe Listening

-Next, we explicitly explain the approximation by introducing the dwell time of devices.
-Let $\mathbf{N}$ represent the total number of devices that appear in a certain counting area over a window, and $d_{n}$ represent the dwell time of the $n$th device during which it probes $b_n$ bursts.
-The total dwell time of all devices are
+As mentioned, $\mathbf{N}$ is the total number of devices that appear in a window.
+Let $d_{n}$ denote the dwell time of the $n$th device, during which it broadcasts $b_n$ bursts ($n=0,1,\ldots, {\bf N}$).
+The total dwell time of all devices in the window is

-Recall that $\overline{\tau}$ is the mean probing interval, i.e., the expectation of the probing intervals in a counting area.
-In other words, one device is expected to probe once if it dwells in the area for a duration of $\overline{\tau}$.\footnote{ This device may broadcast zero or multiple bursts, but the expected value is the mean across all possibilities.} Generally, we expect one device to dwell \emph{longer} when it broadcasts \emph{more} probing bursts, and the expectation of dwell time can be estimated by $\mathbb{E}(d_n) = b_n\overline{\tau}$.
-Thus, we obtain the following approximation
+Recall that $\overline{\tau}$ is the mean probing interval, which estimates the expectation of the probing intervals in a counting area.
+One device is expected to probe once if it dwells in the area for a duration of $\overline{\tau}$.
+Conversely, we expect one device to dwell \emph{longer} when it broadcasts \emph{more} probing bursts.\footnote{The device may broadcast zero or multiple bursts during $\overline{\tau}$, but the expected value is the mean across all possibilities. } Therefore, the expectation of the dwell time of the $n$th device is $b_n\overline{\tau}$, which gives us this approximation:

-We elaborate on this using the single-device example shown in \FigureWord~\ref{fig: probing}.
-In the figure, the APs received $b_n=2$ bursts separately at $t_1$ and $t_2$, and the device enters the area at time $x$ and leaves at $y$.
-Since the device enters and leaves the area largely independent of the probing, $x$ could be any value between $t_0$ and $t_1$, and $y$ could be any value between $t_2$ and $t_3$.\footnote{It should be noted that $x$ cannot be too close to $t_0$ since a burst of PRFs could last for a few seconds, but this is negligible because $\overline{\tau}$ is much larger.} Therefore, the expected dwell time of this device is calculated as